uclaacm/studio-creative-tutorials/Post Processing/README.md

 Navigate to "First Person Camera" in your hierarchy (under "First Person Controller Minimal").
 Upon clicking on it, navigate to your inspector and click "Add Component" at the very bottom of the inspector.
 Search up "Volume" and add that component.
 ![Screenshot](Screenshots/VolumeComponent.png)<br>

-In the volume component, create a new volume profile.
+In the volume component, create a new volume profile.<br>
 ![Screenshot](Screenshots/VolumeProfile.png)<br>

-Set your Camera's anti-aliasing (under the general component) to FXAA (Fast Approximate Anti-Aliasing).
+Set your Camera's anti-aliasing (under the general component) to FXAA (Fast Approximate Anti-Aliasing).<br>
 [What is Anti-Aliasing? -->](Dictionary/Anti%20Aliasing.md)
 ![Screenshot](Screenshots/FXAA.png)<br>

 ## Creating Skyboxes
-Set an override, by going to Add Override > Sky > HDRI Sky.
+Set an override, by going to Add Override > Sky > HDRI Sky.<br>
 [What is a Skybox? -->](Dictionary/Skybox.md)
 ![Screenshot](Screenshots/SkyOverride.png)<br>

 Check the HDRI Sky (cubemap) variable.
 In your project folders, search "ReflectionProbe" And drag and drop one into the cubemap variable.
-Your scene should suddenly look like this:
+Your scene should suddenly look like this:<br>
 [What is a Cubemap? -->](Dictionary/Textures.md)
 ![Screenshot](Screenshots/Cubemap.png)<br>

 If you don't want to use a traditional cubemap skybox, you still have options.
-The first is simply to play around with the general background settings under the General Camera component.
+The first is simply to play around with the general background settings under the General Camera component.<br>
 ![Screenshot](Screenshots/GeneralSky.png)<br>

 If you want to use the other Sky Overrides like Gradient, or Physically Based, you have to override the Visual Environment first, before adding the other overrides.